explodinglabs/jsonrpcclient/README.md

     >> proxy.add(2, 3, response=True)
     5

-Without *response=True* it's just a *notification*, which means you're not expecting a response unless there's an error.
+Without ``response=True`` your message is just a notification, which means you're not expecting a response unless there's an error.

 You can also use keyword arguments: